 Our highly dedicated staff of registered nurses, licensed vocational nurses and certified nursing assistants provides loving, compassionate care 24/7.
 Additionally, respiratory therapists are available in the unit around the clock to help meet the needs of the children, all of whom require a tracheostomy to breathe and a feeding tube for nutrition.
 Most also require ventilator support.

 We also have a team of experienced rehabilitation specialists who provide our patients occupational therapy, physical therapy and speech therapy.

 Importantly, because the pediatric subacute unit is located within Foothill Regional Medical Center, a general acute care hospital, we are able to provide diagnostic services such as lab work and X-rays, as well as other routine medical care, right here on-site.
 This means that our medically fragile patients do not have to leave our campus to have these services performed.
-And, in general, we are able to provide the results of these diagnostic tests more quickly.
+And, in general, we can provide the results of these diagnostic tests more quickly.